HobnobMancer/cazy_webscraper/README.md

 - **[Pfam](https://www.ebi.ac.uk/interpro/):**
     - Pfam family annotations, which includes non-CAZyme domain annotations

-**Easily extract sequences from a local CAZyme database:** Use the `extract` subcommand to extract sequence data to a FASTA or BLAST database.
+**Easily extract sequences from a local CAZyme database:** Use the `extract_data` subcommand to extract sequence data to a FASTA or BLAST database.

 ## New in version 3.0.0